1. How to Write an Academic Cover Letter in the UK

 Lewis Higgins

-Now you know what should a cover letter include.
+Now you know what is a cover letter and what should a cover letter include.
 Now, here’s how to write an academic cover letter:

 1. Make sure your academic cover letter header is set out properly

-The structural aspects of writing an academic cover letter are dictated by the standard UK business letter format.
+The structural aspects of writing an academic cover letter (sometimes called a letter of application) are dictated by the standard UK business letter format.
 So start by aligning to the right your full name, postal address, email address, and phone number.
 Leave a line and add the date of writing, always in the form 23rd May 2021.

 Leave another line and align to the left the recruiter’s academic title and full name, their job title, university or teaching/research institution, and campus address.
 When addressing a cover letter, you may also need to include the name of their faculty, school, and/or department and possibly even building name or number on larger campuses.